Getting started

 s and ARule

-are accessibles through the getters below.
+are accessible through the getters below.

 ModalAssociationRules.freqitems

-— MethodModalAssociationRules.arules
+— Methodfreqitems(miner::Miner)

 ModalAssociationRules.mine!

-Synonym for ModalAssociationRules.apply!(miner, dataset(miner))
+Synonym for `apply!.

 The mining call returns an ARule

 generator.
-Since the extracted rules could be several, it's up to you to collect all the rules in a step or analyze them lazily, collecting them one at a time.
+Since the extracted rules could be several, it's up to you to collect all the rules in a step or arule_analysis them lazily, collecting them one at a time.
 You can also call the mining function ignoring it's return value, and then generate the rules later by calling the following.

 ModalAssociationRules.generaterules!